 On August 10, 2007, in accordance with the terms of the Agreement, the Company provided the closing balance sheet working capital calculation, which indicated a \$2.6 million working capital adjustment was due to the Company as an increase to the balance of the Subordinated Promissory Note.
 LCCI had thirty days to review the calculation and notify the Company of any dispute.
-On September 11, 2007, the Company received a letter from LCCI challenging the Company's notice and data supporting the calculations.
-The Company and LCCI are working to resolve the issues as soon as is practicable.
+The Company and LCCI have agreed to a final working capital calculation of \$2.4 million.

 On July 24, 2007, we completed the sale to an affiliate of Platinum Equity of our Wireless Deployment services portion of the wireless network services segment.
 The total consideration for the acquisition was \$24 million including \$18 million in cash at closing, subject to typical post closing working capital adjustments, and an aggregate \$6 million in a three-year earn-out arrangement through 2010.
 The deal includes a Transition Services Agreement for the transition of certain services for a period of six months and the deployment business employees will remain our employees until October 1, 2007; under an employee leasing arrangement with Platinum.
-The assets sold to Platinum Equity include all of our Wireless Deployment business, and the Wireless Facilities name.
+The assets sold to an affiliate of Platinum Equity include all of our Wireless Deployment business, and the Wireless Facilities name.